Azure-Samples/ms-identity-javascript-angular-spa-dotnetcore-webapi-roles-groups/README.md

 Ask your questions on Stack Overflow first and browse existing issues to see if someone has asked your question before.
 Make sure that your questions or comments are tagged with [`msal` `dotnet` `angular` `azure-active-directory`].

-If you find a bug in the sample, please raise the issue on [GitHub Issues](../../issues).
+If you find a bug in the sample, please raise the issue on [GitHub Issues](../../../issues).

 To provide a recommendation, visit the following [User Voice page](https://feedback.azure.com/forums/169401-azure-active-directory).

+> :information_source: Consider taking a moment to share [your experience with us](https://forms.office.com/Pages/ResponsePage.aspx?id=v4j5cvGGr0GRqy180BHbR73pcsbpbxNJuZCMKN0lURpUQ09BMkFPQ0cyWEczSEFJSVVQSVVTREw0TCQlQCN0PWcu)

 ## Contributing